Several of Kansas City’s holiday events and activities have become annual favorites with area homeschoolers!

 3. Crown Center.

 Not all holiday events have to cost a lot to make a lasting impression!
-The Crown Center Ice Terrace has reopened and has posted December and holiday hours on its website.
+The Crown Center Ice Terrace 2023-24 season runs from Nov.
+3 to March 10.

-Reservations are required, and the schedule may change based on weather conditions.
+Reservations are required for groups of 20 or more, and the schedule may change based on weather conditions.
 The center’s website recommends checking back on the day for any last-minute skating updates.

-5. Trilogy Cultural Arts Centre’s Christmas Spectacular Show.
+6 & 7.
+Trilogy Cultural Arts Centre’s Christmas Spectacular Show & Storling Dance Theater’s Immanuel.

 Ah, that magical moment on Thanksgiving Day when all the lights turn on and the Kansas City Plaza area is transformed!